KMF LEGO robot champions

 Endon's Design and Technology teacher, Mr S Mitchell, said: "KMF's Young Engineer programme has captured the imagination of a group of students and inspired them in a way I could not have imagined.
 The Lego kits KMF have supplied us with have simply transformed the way we can deliver Design and Technology and the way my students can learn and work."

 This year's competition has challenged Year 10 pupils to design, build and program real-life robots from scratch using pieces of Lego.
 They then had to race against the clock to get the machines to complete animal themed tasks on a pre-designed First Lego League competition board.
-The idea was to give students a realistic idea of what a future career in engineering could entail by setting them a real-life brief over a nine-month period.
+The idea was to give students a realistic view of what a future career in engineering could entail by setting them a real-life brief over nine months.

 Jason Bradbury, best known for his time presenting Channel 5's 'The Gadget Show', hosted the event last week and also took on a LEGO Robot battle of his own, competing against a team of KMF engineering apprentices.